mylxsw/asteria/README.md

 ## Customize

-## Output the file line number of the caller
+## Write the line number of the file for caller

     // default display file line number
     log.DefaultWithFileLine(true)